spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 * Vendor prefixing.
 Adds vendor prefixes only for the required browser.
 * Highly expressive which makes reading JSX easier.

 There are dozens of CSS-in-JS libraries available and more are released each week.
 Popular libraries include: [styled-components](https://www.styled-components.com/), [glamorous](https://github.com/paypal/glamorous), [emotion](https://github.com/emotion-js/emotion), [radium](https://github.com/FormidableLabs/radium), and [styled-jss](https://github.com/cssinjs/styled-jss).
-In this blog post, we are going to review one of the popular component-based CSS-in-JS libraries, [styled-components](https://www.styled-components.com/).
+In this blog post, we are going to review one of the more popular component-based CSS-in-JS libraries, [styled-components](https://www.styled-components.com/).

 # Overview

 styled-components was created by [Max Stoiber](https://twitter.com/mxstbr) and [Glen Maddern](https://twitter.com/glenmaddern) as a successor to CSS Modules and a new way of writing dynamic CSS for the "CSS folk". style-components currently has more than 150 contributors and 11.5K stars on [Github](https://github.com/styled-components/styled-components). styled-components makes components the fundamental way to build a styled user interfaces. styled-components avoids potential collisions by scoping styles to the component.
 This approach builds a bridge between best practices that have been applied for years  —  like BEM — and components.

 styled-components are created by defining components using the ES6 template literal notation.
-CSS properties can be added to the component as needed, just like you would do normally using CSS. style-components is just CSS so it supports media queries, pseudo-selectors, and nesting.
+CSS properties can be added to the component as needed, just like you would do normally using CSS. styled-components is just CSS, so it supports media queries, pseudo-selectors, and nesting.
 These small components can be easily reused and tested.
 When the JavaScript code is parsed, styled-components will generate unique class names, and inject the CSS into the DOM.

 ```
 const Title = styled.h1`